 On Monday night the ABC’s Q&A program hosted a special Broadside feminist festival panel consisting of all female guests moderated by Fran Kelly.
 Q&A guest Mona Eltahawy responded to a question about male violence with a response that has generated widespread disgust.
 What was Fran’s response?
 “Them’s fighting words”.
 But what did Mona say to put ABC executives in damage control?

-Since the episode aired the comments have been disabled and the like to dislike ratio is 1:13 (67/872) with the overwhelming majority of Australians disgusted at this taxpayer funded hate-fest.
-ABC has stated that they will look into it.
+Since the episode aired the comments were disabled and the like to dislike ratio was 1:13 (67/872) with the overwhelming majority of Australians disgusted at this taxpayer funded hate-fest.
+The footage has been taken down, pending an internal investigation.
 This reeks of the sort of oversight that saw Zaky Mallah allowed on Q&A back in 2015.

 ABC Managing Director released a statement yesterday, stating: “The ABC acknowledges that the program was provocative in regard to the language used and some of the views presented.” and that ” We have received audience complaints about the program, are assessing the concerns raised and will investigate whether the program met the ABC’s editorial standards.”
 You can read the whole statement here.